dwiegreffe/mdsrv-web/tutorial.md

 <p>

-1. Open the Extensions panel at the bottom.
+1. Open the Extensions panel at the bottom.<br>
-2. Open the Match Trajectory Stream menu.
+2. Open the Match Trajectory Stream menu.<br>
-3. Enter the Server URL where the trajectory is stored (Must be an MDsrv instance).
+3. Enter the Server URL where the trajectory is stored (Must be an MDsrv instance).<br>
-4. Import the structure corresponding to the trajectory (see <a href="#t-import">How can I import a structure or trajectory?</a>).
+4. Import the structure corresponding to the trajectory (see <a href="#t-import">How can I import a structure or trajectory?</a>).<br>
-5. Select this structure via the Model parameter.
+5. Select this structure via the Model parameter. <br>
-6. Select the trajectory you want to stream via the Trajectory parameter.
+6. Select the trajectory you want to stream via the Trajectory parameter.<br>
-7. Select Add Xtc Stream Trajectory.
+7. Select Add Xtc Stream Trajectory.<br>
-8. You can now play your trajectory.
+8. You can now play your trajectory.<br>

 <center>
     <figure class='video_container'>